What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Fill in holes around sinks and shower drains if they are close enough to prevent the release of pressure as you plunge.
+- Fill in holes around sinks and shower drains, if they are close by to prevent the release of pressure as you plunge.

-If plunges don’t work Try this method to pour half a mug of baking soda and a teaspoon of vinegar inside the bathroom bowl.
-Let this mixture settle for approximately 15 minutes.
-It will fizz a bit but when it ceases to fizz it will be poured down with hot water (not boiling) to flush out the blockage.
+If plunging doesn’t work Try this method to pour half a mug of baking soda as well as one tablespoon of vinegar in the bowl.
+Let this mixture settle for 15 to 20 minutes.
+It will fizz a bit then stop it will be poured down with hot water (not hot) to eliminate the blockage.

-If plunging, baking soda or vinegar methods have failed and you are in need of a solution, it’s the right time to utilize the wire coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cable until you have a thick, thin wire that has a hook that is bent at one end.
-You can also use your plumbing snake that is specifically designed for clearing drain clogs.
-Place the snake into the drain hole of your toilet and then twist to turn, push, to the point where you can feel a resistance. it’s the place where the blockage is.
-Try to break up any blockages with a back-andforth motion without damaging the pipeline.
+If plunging, baking soda or vinegar methods have failed and you are in need of a solution, it’s time to use the wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s wire until you have a thick, thin wire with a hook that is bent on one side or the plumbing snake that was made specifically to clear drain clogs.
+Place the snake into your toilet drain hole and then twist, turn, push and pull till you experience resistance; it’s the place where the blockage occurs.
+Be gentle and try to break any obstructions using a back-and-forth movement without causing damages in your pipeline.

 Note:

-Once you’ve cleared up any obstructions, it’s important to switch on your water valve in your toilet bowl again.
-Make sure to flush it several times to make sure that all water flows smoothly now!
+Once you’ve eliminated any obstructions, it’s crucial to turn off the water supply valve in your toilet bowl again.
+After that, flush it a few times to make sure that the water is flowing freely!

 Tools | Description |